 When you try to open the Task Manager, do you get: Task Manager has been disabled by your Administrator message?
 If so you can contact your admin with your problem.

-But if you are the sole user of the computer and you still get this message, you can try the following suggestions:
+But if you are the sole user of the computer and you still get this message or a message like Task Manager is not responding, you can try the following suggestions:

 First, open regedit and navigate to the following key: